 That is, perform a run of the application until it reaches optimal performance, restart the JVM using the profile just generated, and again run the application until it reaches optimal performance.

-Note, to reach an optimal profile, 50,000 executions of all important application methods are needed.
+Note, to reach an optimal profile, a minimum of 10,000 executions of all important application methods are needed in each run.

 If time for training ReadyNow! is limited, perform one run of your application in the pre-production environment with the following command-line options:

 This captures a very good profile.
 Such a profile may feature a possible odd outlier on the first day of production run but will improve with subsequent runs.

 If you cannot create a profile in a pre-production environment, allow it to learn in production with the following command-line options: